 On Movies & Media Overstreet's Favorite Films of 2022 — Part One: Honorable Mentions The Academy Awards are about to hand out a bunch of Oscars, and they're going to throw around the term "best" a lot.
 That's a relatively meaningless term.
 I want to know about the films that moved and inspired you.
 Here's Part One of a three-part post on my own favorite films of 2022.

-Film Reviews Overstreet Archives: The Muppet Christmas Carol (1992) Ten years ago, I wrote about The Muppet Christmas Carol for another website, marking the film's 20th anniversary.
+Film Review Overstreet Archives: The Muppet Christmas Carol (1992) Ten years ago, I wrote about The Muppet Christmas Carol for another website, marking the film's 20th anniversary.
 Here, at the film's 30th anniversary, I'm bringing that review to Looking Closer.

-Film Reviews The Wonder (2022) On the week that I watched The Wonder , I had a challenging encounter with a stranger that brought the movie's central tension vividly to mind.
+Film Review The Wonder (2022) On the week that I watched The Wonder , I had a challenging encounter with a stranger that brought the movie's central tension vividly to mind.
 It seems that the best way I can highlight my admiration for the movie is to share my experience alongside my review.

 On Books & Writing All-Stars: Steven D. Greydanus and 20+ years of extraordinary writing on film Star-gazing again, I'm pointing to one of the brightest in the cosmos of criticism: Steven D. Greydanus.
 I'd be hard-pressed to think of a critic who has had a more consistently inspiring influence on me over the last 20 years of my engagement with film and with film essays.

-Film Reviews My Father's Dragon (2022) The source material, a 1948 children's book by Ruth Stiles Gannett, is whimsical and funny, and has clearly influenced storytellers for generations, but it's a meandering and episodic tale that lacks a certain gravity.
+Film Review My Father's Dragon (2022) The source material, a 1948 children's book by Ruth Stiles Gannett, is whimsical and funny, and has clearly influenced storytellers for generations, but it's a meandering and episodic tale that lacks a certain gravity.
 Can Cartoon Saloon storytellers revise it into something resonant?

-Film Reviews All Quiet on the Western Front (2022) Do we need another epic war movie in 2022?
+Film Review All Quiet on the Western Front (2022) Do we need another epic war movie in 2022?
 Yes, if it serves to strip away any sense that battlefields are about heroes or glory.
 All Quiet has always been about telling the truth, and this new German-made adaptation on Netflix is no exception.

-Film Reviews Tár (2022) Director Todd Field's return to the big screen is an unforgettable spectacle.
+Film Review Tár (2022) Director Todd Field's return to the big screen is an unforgettable spectacle.
 And it is, almost inarguably, the greatest performance of Cate Blanchett's remarkable career.
 Some will call it a masterpiece.
 I'm not so sure.

 On Movies & Media Looking Closer All-Stars: Sarah Welch-Larson on The Rings of Power Star-gazing, I'm highlighting Sarah Welch-Larson as the first Looking Closer "all-star" — a writer whose wisdom and wit set her apart as exceptional in guiding us to the best in art and culture.
 Here, she finds her way to insight about why Amazon's The Rings of Power is such a fascinating and frustr

-Film Reviews Nothing Compares (2022) It has taken three decades — 30 years to the month! — for the truth to come into focus.
+Film Review Nothing Compares (2022) It has taken three decades — 30 years to the month! — for the truth to come into focus.
 In the early '90s, Sinead O'Connor risked her career to speak truth to power.
 She was condemned by Christians, by pop culture, by almost everyone.
 And now we've seen her laments justified, her prophecies coming t

 On Books & Writing Two new essays in one week: The Enlightened Replicant and the Liberated Marionette New writing is heating up my laptop these days.
 I have two new essays — my first ever contribution to my favorite film-essay website, Bright Wall Dark Room, and the second in my new series on faith and fantasy at The Rabbit Room, a reflection on Disney's 1940 feature Pinocchio.